davidjurgens/potato/README.md

     templates/single_multiple_choice.html

-Please check `config/config_single.yaml` to see how to config single-choice/likert schema and keyboard shortcuts
+Please check `config/config_single.yaml` to see how to set up single-choice/likert schema and keyboard shortcuts.